 What’s in Beef Stew?

 If you’re on the hunt for a big bowl of comfort, give homemade beef stew a try!
-Chunks of beef are slow-cooked in a flavorful broth on the stove for a rich and delicious dinner the whole family will love.
+Chunks of beef are slow-cooked in a flavorful broth on the stove for a rich and delicious winter meal the whole family will love.

 - Chuck Roast: A flavorful cut of beef that becomes tender and juicy when cooked low and slow.